hacker1024/ctroller/README.md

 *ctroller-android* lets you use your 3DS as an input device for your ~~Linux~~ Android system via the uinput kernel module.
-It consists of a client that runs on your 3DS, continously streaming the 3DS input data to a server on your PC.
+It consists of a client that runs on your 3DS, continously streaming the 3DS input data to a server on your Android device.
 The server exposes a virtual device to your system, interpretes the data it receives and writes it to a event node under `/dev/input/event*` or similar.